Jasper, Michigan

 Jasper is an unincorporated community and census-designated place (CDP) in Lenawee County in the U.S. state of Michigan.
-The CDP had a population of 412 at the 2010 census.
-Jasper is within Fairfield Township and has its own post office with the 49248 ZIP Code.
+The CDP had a population of 371 at the 2020 census.
+Jasper is within Fairfield Township and Ogden Township, Jasper has its own post office with the 49248 ZIP Code.

 Geography

 According to the U.S. Census Bureau, the community has an area of 4.03 sqmi, all of it land.